Are you seeing the cURL error 28: Connection timed out error on your WordPress site?

 Here is a quick overview of the topics we will cover in this tutorial:

 The cURL is a software utility used by WordPress and many other web applications to send and receive data requests using URLs.

-The cURL library plays a crucial role in how WordPress works behind the scenes.
+The cURL library plays an important role in how WordPress works behind the scenes.
 If it is not configured properly, then your WordPress website will not function properly.

 WordPress uses REST API (a programming technique) to send and receive data requests.
-If these requests time out, then you’ll see it as a critical issue in the Site Health report with the title ‘The REST API encountered in error’.
+If these requests time out, then you will see a critical issue in the Site Health report with the title ‘The REST API encountered an error’.

 You may also see another related issue with the title ‘Your site could not complete a loopback request’.
 It will have a similar error message with the following description.

 ‘The loopback request to your site failed, this means features relying on them are not currently working as expected.’